Daiego43/HeWo-Bot/README.md

 And yes `HeWo` comes from `Hello World`.

+## Infraestructure and Philosophy
+Originally, HeWo was just a face in a pygame window, but if we want to scale it up, the face itself should be a publisher and suscriber to a series of topics or commands.

+This is why we need to separate all of the face features in a separate module, and the same will be for every other feature of the robot.
+If then we follow this module philosophy, development will be clearer.(But keep in mind that as it will grow in complexity, more package segmentation will be needed).

+### First modules
+- **Face module**: Origin of the project.
+Face module is a pygame window that runs a ros node that take care of controlling the elements in the display.
+Controlling elements in the display is also really easy thanks to pygame.
+- **Vision module**: Using all of mediapipe features.
+This module could be divided in two: Camera and vision.
+- **Web monitor module**: Used to monitor and control robot behavior from a web interface.

 ## Devices used
 - Raspberry Pi 4 with and Adeept Motor HAT (from rasptank robot).
 The HAT makes it easier to control stuff.
 <p align="center">